 Minor children who have maintained a family life with the parent who is a Dutch citizen or residence permit holder may also come to the Netherlands.
 Young adults (children roughly between 18-25 years) can only come to the Netherlands if they have always belonged to the family of the parent residing in the Netherlands.
-For family reunification with children aged 18 to 25 is required that they are financially dependent on the parent in the Netherlands and are not able to support themselves, they are unmarried or have a long-term relationship and do not have children themselves.
+For family reunification with children aged 18 to 25 is required that they be financially dependent on the parent in the Netherlands and not able to support themselves, they are unmarried or have a long-term relationship and do not have children themselves.

 Adopted children can also come to the Netherlands in the context of family reunification, but separate conditions apply to them.
 You can read more about this on our International Adoption page.

 Mvv and residence permit